Package 'TDLM'

 nbrep

-an integer indicating the number of replications associated to the model run.
+An integer indicating the number of replications associated with the model run.
 Note that nbrep = 1 if average = TRUE (see Details).

 maxiter